-The student will be invited for a pre-assessment evaluation, focusing on English language and maths.
-This is primarily to determine: a) if the student has the level of English required to access the Senior Studies programme and, b) the correct level of Maths course.
+The student will be invited for a pre-assessment evaluation, focusing on English language and Maths.
+This is primarily to determine if the student has the level of English and Maths required to access the Senior Studies programme.
 If IGCSE / GCSE grades are not available, other subject specific assessments may be administered.
-An offer of a place on the Senior Studies programme is not dependent on achieving certain scores in these assessments; they are intended to inform students, parents and the school about which courses and subjects may be most appropriate for the student's programme.
+An offer of a place on the Senior Studies programme is not dependent on achieving certain scores in these assessments; they are intended to inform students, parents and the school about which courses and subjects may be most appropriate.

-The student and his/her parents will meet with the IB Coordinator and/or the Head of Year to discuss pre-assessments, school reports, the programmes on offer in Years 12 and 13 and the expectations of students in the Senior Studies programme.
+The student will meet with the IB Coordinator to discuss pre-assessments, school reports, the programmes on offer in Years 12 and 13, as well as the expectations of students in the Senior Studies Programme.

-Where possible, the student will join the school for a day, either joining Year 11, if the application is made before April of the preceding academic year, or Year 12, if the school year has started.
-The IB Coordinator will receive feedback from teachers on the prospective student's involvement and engagement that day and will meet with the student and his/her parents to confirm the offer of a place (if appropriate) and finalise the programme.
-The prospective student will be required to follow the full IB Diploma, if the evidence from all sources suggests that they have the potential to achieve a passing score.
+Where possible, the prospective student will join the school for a trial day.
+The IB Coordinator and Head of Year will receive feedback from teachers on the student's involvement and engagement that day and will meet with the student and his/her parents to confirm the offer of a place and finalise the programme.